soasme/runflow/docs/tasks/sql-row.md

-# Sqlite3 Row Task
+# Sql Row Task

-Sqlite3 Row Task enables fetching rows from a sql database, such as sqlite3, MySQL, PostgreSQL, MSSQL, etc.
+Sql Row Task enables fetching rows from a sql database, such as sqlite3, MySQL, PostgreSQL, MSSQL, etc.

 The task type is "sql_row".